vvelazquezc/PHP-Employee-management/README.md

 ### Requirements 📋

-_First you need to have installed xampp in your local and put your clone of the project on htdocs folder of xampp_
+_First you need to have xampp installed in your local and put your clone of the project on the htdocs folder of xampp_

-_Then you need to have installed npm and node in your local, you can install it with the next commands in you console_
+_Then you need to have npm and node installed in your local.
+You can install them with the next commands in you console_

 ```
 sudo apt update